Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/websockets/getting-started.md

 ### Some History

 Fates List offers websockets to allow you to get real time stats about your bot.
-This has been rewritten in golang to allow for better performance and reliability as well as new features that could not be implemented performantly in python.
-These docs contain the protocol used and how to actually use WebSockets on Fates List. *The protocol may be rewritten but this is highly unlikely at this point.
+This has been rewritten in golang and now in actix-web to allow for better performance and reliability as well as new features that could not be implemented performantly in python.
+These docs contain the protocol used and how to actually use WebSockets on Fates List. *The protocol may be rewritten again but this is highly unlikely at this point.
 The API is stable*

 ::: warning